Tilda Cobham-Hervey

-Tilda Cobham-Hervey (born 1994) is an Australian actress from Adelaide, South Australia, with a background in circus and physical theatre.
-In 2014 Cobham-Hervey made her film debut at the age of 19 in 52 Tuesdays, a critically acclaimed independent film directed by Sophie Hyde, and has also appeared on stage.
+Tilda Cobham-Hervey (born 4 September 1994) is an Australian actress.
+She made her film debut in 52 Tuesdays, a critically acclaimed independent film directed by Sophie Hyde, and has also appeared on stage.
 She appeared in the 2018 film Hotel Mumbai, and starred as feminist icon Helen Reddy in the 2019 biopic I Am Woman.
+In 2023 she starred in the Amazon Prime TV series The Lost Flowers of Alice Hart.
+As of 2025 she is making a feature film, as writer, director, and actor, called It's All Going Very Well No Problems At All.

-Early life
+Early life, education, and physical theatre

-Starting from the age of nine, Cobham-Hervey trained and performed in the Adelaide-based youth circus performance troupe Cirkidz for seven years, and was involved in five major productions.
-When Cobham-Hervey performed in the circus, her specialities were hula hoop, trapeze and acrobatic pitching, but the emphasis was theatrical, and the focus was on storytelling.
+Cobham-Hervey was born on 4 September 1994 in Adelaide, South Australia.
+Her father is set and lighting designer and event director Geoff Cobham, and her mother Roz Hervey, a former dancer and dance teacher, later creative director of Restless Dance Theatre.
+She died in November 2024.

-Tilly also has a younger brother called Huey.
+The family travelled a lot, sometimes "living backstage in theatres".
+Starting from the age of nine, Tilda trained and performed in the Adelaide-based youth circus performance troupe Cirkidz for seven years, and was involved in five major productions.
+Her specialities were hula hoop, trapeze, and acrobatic pitching, but the emphasis was theatrical, and the focus was on storytelling.